 1. A single bucket for all pieces of content

-You spent a boat-load of time developing the ultimate editorial strategy.
+You spent a boat-load of time pondering content ideas and developing the ultimate editorial strategy.
 Make the best use of it with a centralized editorial template for all shareholders.
 With a single platform, you can track each type of content, the responsible party, and its position in the pipeline.

 Do you want to change a post’s priority or set up a new social media campaign on Instagram?
 A robust tool can let you locate and modify information, on the fly, in minutes.